Recruitment exam - Selection 2018

 - Candidates who obtained their diploma outside of Belgium and who have not yet obtained the certificate of equivalence for their diploma can register for the exam with reservation.
 To be able to participate in the exam proof of the request for a certificate of equivalence must be submitted at the latest on the last day of the registration period.
 The attention of the candidates is drawn to the fact that the procedure to obtain a certificate of equivalence is fairly lengthy.
 Therefore, candidates are advised to contact the competent authorities without delay.
 At least be holder of a higher secondary school diploma or equivalent.

-- Having command of one Belgium's national languages (either French or Dutch) and of English is an inherent part of the job of air traffic controller;
+- Knowledge of English is an inherent part of the job of air traffic controller.
+Knowledge of French is recommended too;

 - Be prepared to undergo a medical examination.
 In order to give you an idea of the examination criteria, please consult the following document: -> Medical Requirements;